eduardonwa/blog/README.md

 }
 ```

-Again it's not literal and im not using those properties, but that's the idea.
+Again it's not literal and im not using all of those properties, but that's the idea.
 For the body of the text I'm using a WYSIWYG text editor, TinyMCE which is highly customizable with lots of plugins one can keep adding.

 # What im still working on